-IHS Zambia was incorporated in December 2013, and has since acquired towers from MTN Zambia and Airtel Zambia.
-Today, IHS Zambia manages approximately 70% of towers in the country.
+IHS Zambia started operating in December 2013, and has since acquired towers from MTN Zambia and Airtel Zambia.
+Today, IHS Zambia operates the majority of towers in the country.

 Headquartered in Lusaka, IHS Zambia has regional offices in Ndola, Solwezi, Chipata, Kasama and Livingstone.

-IHS Zambia operates more than 200 hybrid solar sites throughout the country and continues to roll out new green energy solution systems which select the most efficient source of power, according to diesel supply, weather and electricity availability.
+IHS Zambia operates numerous hybrid solar sites throughout the country and continues to roll out new green energy solution systems which select the most efficient source of power, according to diesel supply, weather and electricity availability.
 IHS is committed to developing its services in Zambia and to meet growing demand.

 IHS Zambia Limited

 Makishi Road / Mwalule Road